nanoandrew4/ezcli/docs/ROADMAP.md

   * [x] Review classes for undocumented code, and clean up and optimize if possible.
   * [ ] Implement touring method.
 * [ ] Terminal module.
+  * [ ] Test on Windows.
   * [x] Removed all static.
-  * [ ] Implement previous command modification.
+  * [x] Implement previous command modification.
   * [ ] Add harsher unit testing.
   * [ ] Review classes for undocumented code, clean up and optimize if possible.
   * [ ] Implement touring method.
-  * [ ] Improve responsiveness of Ctrl+C and other signals.
   * [ ] Implement getting system commands help.
-  * [ ] Throughout testing of arrow key processing, and compare to system terminal use of arrow keys.
+  * [x] Throughout testing of arrow key processing, and compare to system terminal use of arrow keys.
   * [ ] Clean up file autocomplete method and implement unit tests for it.
   * [x] Clean up Input class.